We’re committed to the growth and development of our local business community.

 As your community-owned, not-for-profit electric utility, we’re committed to supporting and encouraging regional economic development.
 That’s why, for qualifying projects, our Rule and Regulation 16 is available to help developers, businesses and commercial customers with the installation of new or upgraded electric service to their business.

 Here’s what developers can expect under the new Rule 16:

 - After SMUD’s design is completed, developer will receive a cost estimate from SMUD as described in Rule 16.

-- The estimated per kW offset amount will be determined by SMUD based on diversified load.
-The initial kW offset will be set at $125/kW based on the diversified load as determined by SMUD.
+- The initial kW offset will be set at $125/kW based on the diversified load as determined by SMUD.

 - Projects must meet an estimated diversified load of at least 300 kW.

-- Develop furnished and installed underground duct system (including necessary conduits, ducts, manholes, vaults, pads and concrete encasement of conduit where required) is not eligible for reimbursement.
+- Developing a furnished and installed underground duct system (including necessary conduits, ducts, manholes, vaults, pads and concrete encasement of conduit where required) is not eligible for reimbursement.

 - Offsets will not be more than 100% of the estimated cost for SMUD-installed facilities.

-- A customer non-refundable design deposit is required with the customer's service application.
+- A non-refundable design deposit is required with the customer's service application.